Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketo-cohort.md

           - `Client Secret:` xzy3XYZxyZqIroHtliA7mDKTx7NUXyZZ
           - `REST API Endpoint:` `https://133-CDN-660.mktorest.com/rest`

 2. Create a new custom Boolean field in Marketo to identify your cohorts.
 This field flags whether a user in Marketo belongs to your Amplitude cohort.
 See the [Marketo documentation](https://developers.marketo.com/blog/create-a-custom-field-in-marketo-and-update-this-field-via-api/) for help creating the field.
-You must a custom field for **each** cohort you want to sync.
+You must create a custom field for **each** cohort you want to sync.
 3. Copy the API name of your field.
 You need this to configure the integration.

 ### Amplitude setup